TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 .. warning::

-    Saving results in Gzipped Python :mod:`pickle` file will not be supported in future releases.
+    Saving results in Gzipped Python :mod:`cPickle` file will not be supported in future releases.

+If ``--netcdf`` option is used NetCDF files will be saved with :mod:`scipy.io.netcdf` module.
+Alternatively, if ``--netcdf4`` option is used and `netCDF4 module <http://unidata.github.io/netcdf4-python/>`_ is installed it will be used instead of SciPy one.

 Single precision storage
 """"""""""""""""""""""""